-Security, data integrity and adherence to processes – just three of the areas in which App Cloud has dramatically improved governance within HCL.
+Security, data integrity and adherence to processes – just three of the areas in which Salesforce Platform has dramatically improved governance within HCL.

 In security, along with the fact that Salesforce employs a world-leading multi-layered approach to data security, HCL benefits from the ability to share information between teams and individuals on a selective basis.
 This is being utilised extensively with cross-team collaboration efforts.